241878683 Physical use

 Yes, this is perfectly safe and a good way of getting used to the Incostress.

 No, as the Incostress sits inside the vagina.

 Can I use it as a pelvic floor exerciser?

-Yes you can.
+Yes, you can.
 Incostress can help you identify the correct muscles for you to carry out pelvic floor training.
-We always recommend you seek help from a woman's health physiotherapist first as they can teach you excellent techniques including how to breath correctly which also has a significant effect on the pelvic floor.
-Your incostress comes with a fully exercise program.
+We always recommend you seek help from a woman's health physiotherapist first as they can teach you excellent techniques including how to breathe correctly which also has a significant effect on the pelvic floor.
+Your incostress comes with a full exercise program.

 Contact us if you want to know where your nearest physiotherapist is.
 We do not have any financial gain or business with the physiotherapists nor can we personally recommend one over the other.
 We will simply give you a list of qualified physiotherapists in your area and it is up to you to make the contact.

 Can I get TSS (Toxic Shock Syndrome) using IncoStress?